Summer is here, and so are the kids! Check out these 5 tips on how to work from home with kids, be productive and stay sane.

 How to Work From Home With Kids

 But what happens when you HAVE to do it.
 Like every day?
-AND your kids still need to learn because school is technically still in?
 How will you be productive at work?
 Or juggle conference calls and emails and deadlines with the constant around the clock attention that kids demand?
 Who will you keep your kids entertained?
 How will you keep from giving up and just binge-watching Netflix all day?

 Well, if you are struggling to get used to life outside the office, these 5 tips to help you work from home with kids will help!

 1. Set a Schedule for Everyone